 Returning from a non-job-protected leave

 If you return to work from a leave that is not covered by job protection, you are not entitled to your former position.
-Your HR representative and manager will work with you to apply for open positions for which you may be qualified.
+Your People Partner and manager will work with you to apply for open positions for which you may be qualified.
 If no position is available immediately, you will remain in an inactive status for up to 30 days while you continue to search for a position.

 Restrictions, adjustments and accommodations